WashCo officials continue attempts to solve jail overcrowding problem

 WASHINGTON COUNTY, Ark.
-(KNWA) — In our continuing coverage, we’re following the overcrowding situation at the Washington County jail which is causing over 70 inmates to sleep on the floor each night.
+(KFTA) — In our continuing coverage, we’re following the overcrowding situation at the Washington County jail which is causing over 70 inmates to sleep on the floor each night.

 There were a couple motions at Monday’s jail committee meeting aiming to solve this problem; one ending in agreement, the other ending in a deadlock.